IHG Hotels & Resorts and Action Against Hunger launch new partnership to tackle food insecurity

 Ashwini Kakkar, Chair, Action Against Hunger International Network, said, “While hunger is a widespread challenge, for the first time in human history, we have the ability to end chronic hunger for everyone, for good.
 Realising that vision will take bold action and we are grateful for IHG’s will, wisdom and leadership in advancing this vital cause.
 Hunger makes it harder for hundreds of millions of people around the world to learn, work, dream and realise their full potential.
 IHG’s generous support will help advance our work to create a world where every life is well nourished.”

-IHG Hotels & Resorts [LON:IHG, NYSE:IHG (ADRs)] is a global hospitality company, with a purpose to provide True Hospitality for Good.
+IHG Hotels&Resorts (http://apo-opa.co/3SuAzYE) [LON:IHG, NYSE:IHG (ADRs)] is a global hospitality company, with a purpose to provide True Hospitality for Good.

-With a family of 19 hotel brands and IHG One Rewards, one of the world's largest hotel loyalty programmes, IHG has over 6,300 open hotels in more than 100 countries, and a development pipeline of over 2,000 properties.
+With a family of 19 hotel brands and IHG One Rewards (http://apo-opa.co/4fm3doq), one of the world's largest hotel loyalty programmes, IHG has over 6,300 open hotels in more than 100 countries, and a development pipeline of over 2,000 properties.

-- Luxury & Lifestyle: Six Senses, Regent Hotels & Resorts, InterContinental Hotels & Resorts, Vignette Collection, Kimpton Hotels & Restaurants, Hotel Indigo

 InterContinental Hotels Group PLC is the Group's holding company and is incorporated and registered in England and Wales.
 Approximately 375,000 people work across IHG's hotels and corporate offices globally.